wilgin72/sql-docs/docs/t-sql/statements/update-statistics-transact-sql.md

 > [!WARNING]
 > Using this option can produce suboptimal query plans.
 We recommend using this option sparingly, and then only by a qualified system administrator.

- For more information about the AUTO_STATISTICS_UPDATE option, see [ALTER DATABASE SET Options &#40;Transact-SQL&#41;](../../t-sql/statements/alter-database-transact-sql-set-options.md).
+ For more information about the AUTO_UPDATE_STATISTICS option, see [ALTER DATABASE SET Options &#40;Transact-SQL&#41;](../../t-sql/statements/alter-database-transact-sql-set-options.md).

  INCREMENTAL = { ON | OFF }
  When **ON**, the statistics are recreated as per partition statistics.
 When **OFF**, the statistics tree is dropped and [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] re-computes the statistics.
 The default is **OFF**.